CALD Assist: Supporting communication with patients from non-English Speaking Backgrounds

-CALD Assist™ offers a simple and dynamic way for nursing staff and allied health clinicians to communicate with patients from Culturally and Linguistically Diverse (CALD) backgrounds when an interpreter is not available.
+CALD Assist™ offers a simple and dynamic way for health care workers to communicate with patients from Culturally and Linguistically Diverse (CALD) backgrounds when an interpreter is not available.

 Featuring phrases commonly used during basic care interactions translated and recorded in 10 common languages (plus English), CALD Assist™ facilitates basic care interactions to support patient care.

-Images and video to enhance communication between clinicians and their patients
+Images and video to enhance communication between health care workers and their patients

-Developed in collaboration with nursing staff, allied health clinicians, interpreters and patients.
+Developed in collaboration with nursing staff, allied health clinicians, infectious diseases specialists, interpreters and patients

-A 3 ½ month evaluation trial was conducted across 4 inpatient wards during 2017.
+A 3 ½ month evaluation trial was conducted across 4 inpatient wards at Sunshine, Footscray and Williamstown Hospitals during 2017.
 Results from this trial include:

 Interactions with patients from non-English speaking backgrounds were rated as more successful when the CALD Assist app was used by staff.